nasa/icarous/README.md

 Note that you need root previleges.
 When running ICAROUS on an embedded platform, one can make use of the `nohup` or `screen` command to avoid termination when a terminal is closed.

 The intf_tbl.c located under `cFS/apps/ardupilot/fsw/tables` defines parameters required to configure the serial port settings to connect to an autopilot.
-Similarly gsIntf_tbl.c contains parameters that configure the connection to a ground station (radio link or a socket connection).
+Similarly gsIntf_tbl.c contains parameters that configure the connection to a ground station (radio link [SERIAL] or a socket connection [SOCKET]).

-The various parameters that control the behavior of ICAROUS can be found in `cFS/bin/ram/icarous.txt`.
-The default parameters found in icarous.txt were selected after several flight tests to yield acceptable performances.
+For list of parameters that Icarous uses, please refer to Examples/InputData/icarous_default.parm

 ### INTERACTING WITH ICAROUS